Lambing Problems Can Arise From Abnormal Birth Positions

 Normal Presentations

-Figure One shows the normal (anterior) birth position for a lamb: Both forelegs first, with the head resting upon the legs.
+Figure One shows the normal (anterior) birth position for a lamb: Both forelegs first, with the head resting on the legs.

 You can tell if the lamb is right side up or upside down by looking at the feet.
 If the bottom of the forelegs’ feet face the ground the lamb is right side up.

 Although this is a normal position, if the lamb has a large head or shoulders you may still need to assist.
-This assistance usually can be accommodated by slipping a couple of fingers between the lamb and the ewe’s vulva and massaging the vulva over the head or shoulders a little at time.
+This assistance usually can be accommodated by slipping a couple of fingers between the lamb and the ewe’s vulva and massaging the vulva over the head or shoulders a little at a time.

 Figure Two is considered a normal posterior birth position, hind feet first with the bottoms of the feet facing the sky.
 While this isn’t considered to be an atypical position (in fact, it’s seen quite often with the second of twins), you will more often need to assist with the birth.
 It’s best to have obstetrical gloves on hand for lambing, if available, also clean rags or towels.